220531-jwa/project-0/README.md

 # project-0
-The Banking App API is a Server-side application that facilitates the management of Client's Bank Accounts.
-A client create new accounts of various categories.
+The Banking App API is a Server-side application that facilitates the management of Clients' Bank Accounts.
+A client can create new accounts of various categories (i.e. Checkings Account, Savings Account).
 Clients can deposit or withdraw funds from the account as well as close out accounts.

 ## Purpose

 We want to see that you can meet deadlines and that you can code.
 You are expected to complete the following requirements and give a 5 minute presentation of your project to our QC team.
+Presentation date: TBD sometime in week 3.

 ## Requirements
 1. All endpoints listed below must have a Postman test verifying functionality